marcascal2/acme-rico/readme.md

 - Trimming several parts of the application to keep the example low
 - Reorganize some parts of the code according to best practices introduced in the course

-## Understanding the Spring Petclinic application with a few diagrams
+## Understanding the Acme-Rico application with a few diagrams
 <a href="https://speakerdeck.com/michaelisvy/spring-petclinic-sample-application">See the presentation here</a>

 ## Running petclinic locally